Everyone has a story. What’s yours?

-If you’ve ever wondered about how you might tackle writing your story, this is for you.
-Write Your Life: From Memory to Story uses the Birren Guided Autobiography Process, tapping into your life experiences and transforming them into a series of compelling stories.
-Whether you are a seasoned writer or just starting, the GAB process offers a structured, supportive environment to explore your memories, reflect on your life, and create meaningful narratives.
+If you’ve ever wondered about how you might tackle writing your story, you’ve come to the right place.
+I help people write their stories by teaching: Write Your Memories: One Story at a Time.
+I use the Birren Guided Autobiography Process, tapping into your life experiences and transforming them into a series of compelling stories.
+Whether you are a seasoned writer or just starting, this process offers a structured, supportive environment to explore your memories, reflect on your life, and create meaningful narratives.

-You’ll write your story, two pages at a time.
+You’ll write your story, starting with two pages.

 We’ll spend class time talking about writing, using tools to connect with memories, and completing writing exercises.
 We’ll also hear each other’s stories!